Alan Trejo Player Props: Rockies vs. Phillies

 Alan Trejo At The Plate

+- In five of 15 games this year (33.3%), Trejo has reached base safely via hit, and that includes multiple hits twice.

+- He has not gone deep in his 15 games this year.

-- Trejo has picked up an RBI in two games this season, with multiple runs batted in once.
+- Trejo has picked up an RBI in two games this year, with multiple runs batted in once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.